Thamel777/Thamel777/README.md

 ### 👨‍💻 About Me

-- 🎓 3rd-year IT undergraduate at BCI Campus, Negombo
+- 🎓 Final-year IT undergraduate at BCI Campus, Negombo
 - 🚀 Building cross-platform mobile & web applications
 - 🤖 Passionate about Artificial Intelligence and Machine Learning
 - 💡 Always exploring new tech, tools, and ideas